RavinSG/obsidian-cyber/LLMNR Poisoning.md

 sudo responder -I tunO -dwP
 ```

+`-d`: Enable answers for DHCP broadcast requests.
+This option will inject a WPAD server in the DHCP response.
+`-w`: Start the WPAD rogue proxy server.
+Default value is False
+`-P`: Force NTLM (transparently)/Basic (prompt) authentication for the proxy.
+WPAD doesn't need to be ON.
+This option is highly effective.
+Default: False

 ![[LLMNR Responder Output.png]]

 2. Once a request is made, the responder can catch it with the username of the client along their NTLM hash.